-For the financial year under review, the Internal Audit Division conducted audit assignments on the operating unit of the Group involved in the development and operation of the "Starbucks Coffee" stores in Malaysia & Brunei, "Kenny Rogers Roasters" chain of restaurants in Malaysia, "Jollibean", "Sushi Deli" & "Kopi Alley" outlets in Singapore and sales & distribution of premium "Consumer Packaged Goods".
+For the financial year under review, the Internal Audit Division conducted audit assignments on the operating units of the Group involved in the development and operation of the "Starbucks Coffee" stores in Malaysia & Brunei, "Kenny Rogers Roasters" chain of restaurants in Malaysia, "Joybean" stores in Klang Valley and sales & distribution of premium "Consumer Packaged Goods".

-The activities undertaken by the Internal Audit Division during the financial year ended 30 June 2020 included the following:
+The activities undertaken by the Internal Audit Division during the financial year ended 30 June 2021 included the following:

 - 1. Tabled Internal Audit Plan for the ARMC's review and endorsement. - 2.
 Reviewed the existing systems, controls and governance processes of the operating unit within the Group. - 3.
 Conducted audit reviews and evaluated risk exposures relating to the Group's governance process and system of internal controls on reliability and integrity of financial and operational information, safeguarding of assets, efficiency of operations, compliance with established policies and procedures and statutory requirements. - 4.
 Provided recommendations to assist the operating unit and the Group in accomplishing its internal control requirements by suggesting improvements to the control processes. - 5.
-Issued internal audit reports incorporating audit recommendations and Management's responses in relation to audit findings on weaknesses in the systems and controls to the ARMC and the management of the respective operations. - 6.
+Issued internal audit reports with opinion on the adequacy and operation effectiveness of the operating unit's governance, risk management and internal control processes, incorporating audit recommendations and Management's responses in relation to audit findings on weaknesses in the systems and controls to the ARMC and the management of the respective operations. - 6.
 Presented internal audit reports to the ARMC for review. - 7.
 Followed up review to ensure that the agreed internal audit recommendations are effectively implemented.

-The cost incurred for the Internal Audit function in respect of the financial year ended 30 June 2020 was approximately RM191,591.
+The cost incurred for the Internal Audit function in respect of the financial year ended 30 June 2021 was approximately RM248,564.